 Contrary to what you might have heard, cloud storage isn’t cheap.
 Dedicating a blog post to this topic might seem crazy for a company that provides the leading gateway to cloud storage, but here at Nasuni we’re not the types to avoid discussing what really matters to our customers.
 And let’s face it, cost is a major issue for most IT departments – especially as data continues to grow at exponential rates.

-So, how does the price of cloud storage compare to traditional storage?
-There are hidden costs to the cloud, but I’ll refer you back to my previous post (and upcoming webinar) on the real cost of a GB in the cloud for those details.
+So, how does the cost of cloud storage compare to traditional storage?
+There are hidden costs to the cloud, but I’ll refer you back to my previous post on the real cost of a GB in the cloud for those details.

 Let’s start instead by looking at the leading cloud storage provider, Amazon.
 With petabytes of storage in the cloud and billions of objects, Amazon is the 800-pound gorilla of the industry.
 Amazon also has made great use of economies of scale to offer one of the least expensive cloud storage offerings on the market: Amazon’s current pricing is $0.125/GB/month.
 So, take the case of a customer that wants to store 5TB within the next 3 years and, for simplicity’s sake, assume they grow that capacity linearly from 0 to 5TB over the 36 months.
 The total cost over 3 years would be $11,563 or $2.31/GB.

 Now let’s look at an entry-level Network Appliance FAS-2020.
 It’s a bit tricky to get pricing, but with some Googling around, you can find an FAS-2020 6TB unit for $9,004.
 I have to admit that I don’t know a lot about specifying and configuring a NetApp device, but let’s assume you can configure those six 1TB drives into a 5+1 RAID-5 group.
 This will give you 5TB of usable space.
 Given an initial cost of $9,004, that works out to $1.80/GB.